Adron/adron.github.io/_working/contents/docs/about/index.md

 * Do you have a job I might find interesting, just [let me know here](/docs/job-talk/) and we'll talk.
 If I'm not game, I regularly know others that may be looking.

-Currently I'm pretty busy delivering some sweet immutable infrastructure, actively involved in the community here in Portland, Oregon, writing a ton of polyglot code, and generally staying active.
-So to save time for you and I when contacting me for a chat about software, technology, jobs, or a related topic, please tweet at me (@adron) with a direct message (you may have to @ me first) the following information:
+Currently I'm pretty busy delivering some sweet immutable infrastructure, actively involved in the community here in Seattle, Washington, writing a ton of polyglot code, and generally staying active.
+However, I'm always keen to hear about new things going on or how we might want to team up on a project or three.
+Contact me on Twitter [@Adron](https://twitter.com/Adron) or [message me](/docs/contact/).

-* What is your favorite beer, coffee, or beverage to enjoy in [Cascadia]()?
-* What is your favorite thing to do in your spare time?
-* ...and specifically why you're contacting me related to tech/software/etc.

-You could phrase it as "*I love a Coava Cap in the AM hours and enjoy relaxing along the Portland waterfront after a good ride over the Tillikum Bridge.
-I'd love to chat with you about...
-X, got a few?*" and I'll respond ASAP.